joshaw/CompSci/Notes/CompsciRevision.markdown

 	  function of the symbols read from the tape.
 - The current system state is the entire configuration.
 	- Not just the internal state.
-- There exist infintely many Turing Machines.
+- There exist infinitely many Turing Machines.

 #### Halting Problem
 - Given a Turing Machine **A**, is there a Turing Machine, **B**, that can tell